-We know that every business and homeowner does what they can to make sure their facilities are up to code, but there’s always a learning curve for these kinds of things and always something to learn.
+We know that every business owner does what they can to make sure their facilities are up to code, but there’s always a learning curve for these kinds of things and always something to learn.

 For those of you who are new to the process, here are some of the basics of fire inspections and what you can expect when it’s time for you to get one done.
 Let’s jump right in!